1.b) Global Cognitive Theory

 The interaction between the cognitive capability of storing information and that of managing the storage will produce effects of complementariness between both intellectual capabilities relating to the entire memory.

 Consequently, the empirical investigation by the cognitive theory and the neuroscience of the global efficiency in the management of information, and the possible genetic nature of memory and language will be fairly more complicated than that of intelligence; even if we had precise evaluation methods of the power of memory or language at our disposal.

-The fourth online book on the Global Cognitive Theory is dedicated to will, the decision-making process, and artificial intelligence.
+The fourth online book on the Global Cognitive Theory is dedicated to will and decision-making process.

 This decision-making process does not appear in the functional diagram of the brain because it has been studied with a different approach.